-- Some jurisdictions have adopted the ND Building codes. - Some jurisdictions, like Forman, allow for residents to trickle water in winter to prevent freezing pipes. - All jurisdictions have snow removal operations.
+- Building codes are vital to protecting properties from damage due to winter storms because they regulate snow loads for build roofs.
+Forman, Gwinner, Milnor, and Rutland jurisdictions have adopted the ND State Building Codes, but only Rutland has as a designating building inspector (Fire Chief) for existing properties. - Some jurisdictions, like Forman, allow for residents to trickle water in winter to prevent freezing pipes. - All jurisdictions have snow removal operations.